Skip to navigation Skip to content

 Check customer record before restoring MOB

-Table 1: this table describes the process involved to check a customer record before restoring Mobility Allowance (MOB) after it has been suspended.
+Table 1: this table describes the process involved to check a customer record before restoring Mobility Allowance (MOB) after it has been suspended or cancelled.

 Step